JoBrits/iTunesApp/readme.md

 ## To run application:
+1. Open ItunesApp folder
+- Install Node Modules by typing ‘npm install' from the command line interface.
-Open ItunesApp folder and launch the app by typing ‘npm start’ from the command line interface.
+- launch the app by typing ‘npm start’ from the command line interface.
+- test local server by typing 'http://localhost:3003/status' into the address bar

+2. Open Client folder
+- NB!! use --legacy-peer-deps as react version 18 has depreciated some testing libraries
+- Install Node Modules by typing npm 'install --legacy-peer-deps' from the command line interface.
-Open Client folder and launch the frontend by typing ‘npm start’ from the command line interface.
+- launch the app by typing ‘npm start’ from the command line interface.

 ## How to use the Application
 - From your react localhost root url (http://localhost:3000/)